cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ### Desired Properties

 - Implementing blockchains should be able to safely allow untrusted users to open and update connections.
-- The two connecting blockchains should be able to negotiate a shared connection "version" (agreeing on wire encoding format, accumulator proof format, etc.)
+- The two connecting blockchains should be able to negotiate a shared connection "version".
+The version consists of syntactic format information that the chain is limited to understand, including wire encoding format, accumulator proof format, etc.

 #### Pre-Establishment